 Other activities (please describe)

 What impact will this project have on your ability to address operational challenges and leverage digital opportunities?
-How will you measure the impact of this project? (approximately 500 words)
+How will you measure the impact of this project? * (approximately 500 words)

 Who will benefit? * (approximately 100 words)

 Who will benefit from your project beyond your own group or organization?
 How might your project improve your capacity to serve Indigenous, Northern, under-represented or marginalized communities?